 It would have beeen interesting to stop in Invercargill/Waihōpai (pop.
 52,900).
 I don't know why but for me there has always been something familiar about the name 'Invercargill'.

-On a mission like that you'd have thought they might have used plane with a name like 'Fortitude' or 'Certain Glory' or even 'Cretan Glory' but 'Che sera sera'?
+On a mission like that you'd have thought they might have used a plane with a name like 'Fortitude' or 'Certain Glory' 'but 'Che sera sera'?
 Perhaps they were using Jest-assisted take off?

 Invercargill, under the influence of its Scottish Free Church associations, voted for the prohibition of alcohol in 1905 - a dry edict that was only overturned with the return of thirsty and belligerent IIWW soldiers in 1945.

-However, a monopoly on alcohol sales was vested in the Invercargill Licensing Trust which returns monies to local civic amenities projects.
+However, a monopoly on alcohol sales was vested in the Invercargill Licensing Trust which returned monies to local civic amenities projects.
 And alcohol is still not sold in supermarkets.

 We drove west and hit the south coast again at Riverton/Aparima (pop.
 1,431) where we briefly stopped, presumably for a coffee but I have no recollection of it.